saikotek/docs/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh/guide.en-gb.md

 > [!warning]
 >
 > For the moment API only supports hardware RAID customization for 1 single hardware RAID controller.
-If your server has multiple hardware RAID controllers on which you want to customize their configuration, you can configure the other hardware RAID controller(s) than the one in the disk group targeted for OS installation **before** the OS re installation (you can also do it once OS re installation is finished, but we recommend you to do it **before** in order to avoid any risk of wrong manipulation that could lead to data loss).
+If your server has multiple hardware RAID controllers on which you want to customize their configuration, you can configure the other hardware RAID controller(s) than the one in the disk group targeted for OS reinstallation **before** the OS reinstallation (you can also do it once OS reinstallation is finished, but we recommend you to do it **before** in order to avoid any risk of wrong manipulation that could lead to data loss).
 >

 Example of OS installation with a hardware RAID 1 between the 2 first disks of the disk group: